Napa Valley Opera House

-The Napa Valley Opera House is a theatre in Napa, California, it opened on February 13, 1880, with a production of Gilbert and Sullivan's HMS Pinafore.
+The Napa Valley Opera House is a historic multi-venue performance space in Napa, California currently home to Blue Note Napa and JaM Cellars Ballroom.

-At the time, the town had a population of 5,000 people.

 Early days

+The theater opened on February 13, 1880, with a production of Gilbert and Sullivan's HMS Pinafore.

-The original owner was George Crowey and Charles Levansaler managed the facility.
+The original owner of the theater was George Crowey; Charles Levansaler managed the facility.
 The building was designed in the Italianate style by Newsom and Newsom (Samuel Newsom and Joseph C. Newsom).
-Newsom and Newsom were the renowned architects of the 19th century, who also built the Carson Mansion in Eureka, California, in addition to many public and private buildings throughout the State.
+Newsom and Newsom were the renowned architects of the 19th century who also built the Carson Mansion in Eureka, California in addition to many public and private buildings throughout the State.
 Construction of the theater featuring a stained glass skylight, brass chandeliers and a curved staircase leading to the balcony started in 1879.
 The building had stores and restaurants on the first floor while the stage occupied the second and third floor.
 The floor of the auditorium was uniquely constructed with a flat floor in order to accommodate local dances and pageants.
 The theater had an advertising curtain where local businesses were promoted.

 During the height of vaudeville, the theatre flourished with the presentation of music and variety acts.
 In 1896 John L. Sullivan fought an exhibition match and John Philip Sousa brought his brass band to the venue.
 In 1905, following her debut in San Francisco, Luisa Tetrazzini performed on stage and in the same year, Jack London read from his works.

 The theatre closed in 1914 due to damage from the 1906 San Francisco earthquake, the decline of vaudeville, and the advent of film.
 During the following seventy years, the building was used for a variety of commercial purposes.